ceronGithub/Performance-Evaluation/README.md

 # Performance-Evaluation

-this programming is just a demo for createing chart, reading a text file and flat its points to a chart.
+this programming is just a demo. reads a text file, then flot it in column chart. then save the chart value as image